-- A brainstorming Workshop on Development of National Disaster Statistical System in India was organised by CSO in collaboration with National Institute of Disaster Management (NIDM) on 27th April, 2007 at NASC, Complex PUSA, New Delhi. - A Dissemination Seminar to discuss the finding and other methodological issues in respect of the completed Natural Resource Accounting studies was organised at Shimla during 17-18 December, 2007. - CSO in collaboration with Institute for Climate Change (ISEC) had organised another two day's National Seminar on 'Climate Change: Data Requirement and Availability' during 16-17 April, 2009 at ISEC, Bangalore. - The two day Workshop for the DESs held at New Delhi on 21-22 July 2010 discussed 'Disaster Management Statistics'.
-Another Workshop conducted on 21-22 August 2010 at New Delhi in collaboration with M/o Environment and Forests and WWF to explore the possibilities of environment data flow between CSO and Envis Centres. - А national seminar on 'Environmental Pollution: Data Availability and Gaps' was conducted Institute at of Development Studies (IDS), Jaipur during 24-25 March, 2011. - A three day Workshop on 'Disaster Management Statistics' was jointly organised with National Institute of Disaster Management (NIDM) New Delhi during 21-23 September,2011 at National Academy of Statistical Administration (NASA), Greater Noida by inviting participants from
+- A brainstorming Workshop on Development of National Disaster Statistical System in India was organised by CSO in collaboration with National Institute of Disaster Management (NIDM) on 27th April, 2007 at NASC, Complex PUSA, New Delhi. - A Dissemination Seminar to discuss the finding and other methodological issues in respect of the completed Natural Resource Accounting studies was organised at Shimla during 17-18 December, 2007. - CSO in collaboration with Institute for Climate Change (ISEC) had organised another two day's National Seminar 'Climate on Change: Data Requirement and Availability' 16-17 during April, 2009 at ISEC, Bangalore. - The two day Workshop for the DESs held at New Delhi on 21-22 July 2010 discussed 'Disaster Management Statistics'.
+Another Workshop conducted on 21-22 August 2010 at New Delhi in collaboration with M/o Environment and Forests and WWF to explore the possibilities of environment data flow between CSO and Envis Centres. - national seminar Α on 'Environmental Pollution: Data Availability Gaps' was and conducted at Institute of Development Studies (IDS), Jaipur during 24-25 March, 2011. - A three day Workshop on 'Disaster Management Statistics' was jointly organised with National Institute of Disaster Management (NIDM) New Delhi during 21-23 September,2011 at National Academy of Statistical Administration (NASA), Greater Noida by inviting participants from

-DESs, State Disaster Management Commissionerats, and the Central Ministries.

-- A two day workshop on Climate Change Statistics was organised in February 2012 at Hyderabad. - In September 2012 a two days workshop on revision of FDES was organised in Hyderabad.
+- DESs, State Disaster Management Commissionerats, and the Central Ministries. - A two day workshop on Climate Change Statistics was organised in February 2012 at Hyderabad. - In September 2012 a two days workshop on revision of FDES was organised in Hyderabad.

-All the workshops were attended by data academicians. users. and data producing agencies.
-The technical sessions focussed on different aspects of the environment such as environment statistics. population and human health, status of databases on different types of pollution, status of data bases on human settlements and impacts on other aspects of the environment; status of data base on land and soil and degradation; and natural resource accounting.
-Proceedings of the National Workshops/Seminars are brought out regularly.
+All the workshops were attended by academicians, data users, and data producing agencies.
+The technical sessions focussed on different aspects of environment such as environment statistics, population and human health, status of databases on different types of pollution, status of data bases on human settlements impacts on other aspects of the environment; status of data base on land and soil and degradation; and natural resource accounting.
+Proceedings of the National Workshops/Seminars brought are regularly.